 - inflammation of the outer lining of your heart (pericarditis)

 - inflammation of your blood vessels (rheumatoid vasculitis)

 Excess weight stresses joints, so try to maintain a healthy diet and perform gentle exercises to improve your range of motion.
 Applying cold to joints can numb pain and ease swelling, and heat can soothe aching muscles.

 Stress can also intensify symptoms.
-Stress-reducing techniques like tai chi, deep breathing exercises, and meditation may be helpful and relaxing.
+Stress-reducing techniques like tai chi, deep breathing exercises, and meditation may be helpful.

 Your outlook depends on many factors such as: